Fort Frances Lakers

-The Fort Frances Lakers are a junior A ice hockey team based in Fort Frances, Ontario, Canada.
-They play in the Superior International Junior Hockey League.
+The Fort Frances Lakers are a junior ice hockey club and franchise of the Superior International Junior Hockey League (SIJHL) based in Fort Frances, Ontario, Canada.
+The club is owned by the non-profit Fort Frances Lakers Hockey Association.

 History

 Jr. Sabres

 Founded in 2007, the Fort Frances Jr. Sabres were the first junior A team to play in Fort Frances since the Fort Frances Borderland Thunder left the Superior International Junior Hockey League (SIJHL) after four seasons in 2005.
 The Borderland Thunder wanted to play in the Manitoba Junior Hockey League, but chose to go on hiatus when they did not receive clearance for the transfer.
 The Sabres new ownership group, led by Carolyn Kellaway, were approved as the seventh member of the SIJHL in 2007.